Sandleford Priory (monastery): History

 Archbishop (and Cardinal) Stephen (Langton) (c.1150–1228) (Archbishop of Canterbury, 1207–1228), in its confirmation charter stated that the house was dedicated to the honour of St. John Baptist (and the Blessed Virgin Mary and all the Saints).
 The original seals on the charter featured those of the Archbishop of Canterbury Hubert Walter, the Bishop of Sarum Herbert le Poer (Poore), William of Perche (died 1226) bishop of Châlons, and Stephen of Perche (killed in 1205);

 The Priory of St John the Baptist at Sandleford was founded for the Augustinian Canons Regular by Geoffrey, Earl of Perch and his wife Maud some time between 1193 and 1202.

 In 1274, Maud de Clare, Countess of Gloucester and Hertford made arrangements to refound it as a double house for Fontevrault Benedictine nuns and brothers, but this did not come about.
 It was dissolved in 1478 and abandoned by the remaining monks after years of mismanagement by a prior.
 The ownership fell into the hands of the Bishop of Salisbury, and circa 1480 passed to the Dean and Chapter of Windsor.
 The old priory chapel is the present library.

 The remains were converted to a country house.

 On 31 August 1320, King Edward II was at Sandleford Priory, where he apparently tarried for the night.

-One of the last of the priors was a man named Simon Dam who was dismissed after he was cause with his mistresses, Thomasina, at the Priory in 1440.
+One of the last of the priors was a man named Simon Dam who was dismissed after he was caught with his mistress, Thomasina, at the Priory in 1440.

 The number of canons at the priory eventually dwindled until at the death of the last prior in 1478 when there were none left.